-The 2016 Green Bond issuances will be used to finance further expenses of projects that have already been part of a portfolio consisting of eligible projects and partly financed by TenneT through its inaugural public Green Bond issuance of 2015 and its Green Schuldschein issuance of 2016: DolWin1, DolWin2, DolWin3.
-Additionally, BorWin3 is added to the green project portfolio as one further project from the same project category.
+The Q4 2016 Green Bond issuance will be used to finance further expenses of projects that have already been part of a portfolio consisting of eligible projects: DolWin1, DolWin2, DolWin3 and BorWin3.
+In September 2016, SylWin1 is added to this portfolio.